dwww Home | Manual pages | Find package

 to account for the time lag between when the network interface finished

-receiving the packet from the network and when the kernel applied a
+receiving the packet from the network and when the kernel applied a time

-the time when the network interface finished receiving a packet from
+time when the network interface finished receiving a packet from the

-time stamp to the packet.
+stamp to the packet.

 Link Level Headers